klustic/sc19-lab-docs/Lab3.md

 ## Generating an HMAC to make it legit

-Since we were able to capture the HMAC key in the previous lab, let's generate an HMAC digest of this pickle payload, to ensure the application will accept it for deserialization.
-Remember, if the XML doesn't contain all valid fields or contains invalid fields (including invalid Pickle data), we'll never reach the deserialization code.
+Since we were able to capture the HMAC key in the previous lab, let's generate an HMAC digest of this pickle payload.
+Together with a valid HMAC, our malicious payload will pass the check and be considered valid by the Import function.

+Remember, if the XML doesn't contain all valid fields or contains any invalid fields (including invalid Pickle data), we'll never reach the deserialization code.

 Update your Python payload generator to calculate the HMAC, using our captured key: